tc39/proposal-decimal/README.md

   - greater-than, greater-than-or-equal
 - Mantissa, exponent, significand

 The library of numerical functions here is kept deliberately minimal.
-It is based around targeting the primary use case, in which fairly straightforward calculations are envisioned.
+It is based around targeting the main use case, in which fairly straightforward calculations are envisioned.
 For scientific or numerical computations, developers may experiment in JavaScript, developing such libraries, and we may decide to standardize these functions in a follow-on proposal; a minimal toolkit of mantissa, exponent, and significand will be available.
 We currently do not have good insight into the developer needs for this use case, except generically: square roots, exponentiation & logarithms, and trigonometric functions might be needed, but we are not sure if this is a complete list, and which are more important to have than others.
 In the meantime, one can use the various functions in JavaScript’s `Math` standard library.

 ### Unsupported operations